rogervinas/spring-cloud-stream-kafka-step-by-step/README.md

    }
 }
 ```
-`@EnableBinding` annotation makes Spring to create an instance of `MyConsumerBinding` and invoke its `myConsumer` method annotated with `@Input("my-consumer")` so we will have a `SubscribableChannel` up and running, listening to messages.

-We create an instance of type `MyStreamEventConsumer` and its method `consume` annotated with `@StreamListener("my-consumer")` will be linked automatically to the `SubscribableChannel`.

-We create a simple implementation of `MyEventConsumer` that justs prints the event.
+* We create a simple implementation of `MyEventConsumer` that justs prints the event.

-#### 5) For testing we start a Kafka container using [Testcontainers](https://www.testcontainers.org/):
+### 4) For testing we start a Kafka container using [Testcontainers](https://www.testcontainers.org/):
 ```kotlin
 @SpringBootTest
 class MyApplicationShould {